agittins/bermuda/README.md

   `bluetooth_proxy` section (this is separate from the active property of the `esp32_ble_tracker` section, which controls outbound client connections).

+- Also, when you first restart homeassitant after loading the integration it may take a minute or so for the system to collect the names of the devices it sees.

 ### Isn't mmWave better?

-- mmWave is definitely _faster_, but it will only tell you "someone" has entered a space, while Bermuda can tell you _who_ is in a space.
+- mmWave is definitely _faster_, but it will only tell you "someone" has entered a space, while Bermuda can tell you _who_ (or what) is in a space.

 ### What about PIR / Infrared?

-- It's also likely faster than bluetooth, but again it only tells you that someone / something is present, but doesn't tell you who/what.
+- PIR is also likely faster than bluetooth, but again it only tells you that someone / something is present, but doesn't tell you who/what.

 So how does that help?

 - If the home knows who is in a given room, it can set the thermostat to their personal preferences, or perhaps their lighting settings.
-This might be particularly useful for testing automations for yourself before unleashing them on to your housemates, so they don't get annoyed while you iron out the bugs :-)
+This might be particularly useful for testing automations on yourself before unleashing them on to your housemates, so they don't get annoyed while you iron out the bugs :-)

 - If you have BLE tags on your pets you can have automations specifically for them,